 Harnessing Your AI Superpower will uncover the mathematical foundations that power modern AI: Bayes’ Theorem and the bias-variance tradeoff, linear algebra and the basics of calculus that make large-scale computation possible.
 With these ideas in hand, we will examine how AI is applied in healthcare, criminal justice, and autonomous systems, developing the capacity to understand technical reports, evaluate statistical evidence, and participate in the socio-technological conversations that define our AI-driven future.
 You will study why models that perform well on training data can fail spectacularly in practice and how statistical trade-offs are not just technical problems, but deep ethical challenges.
 You will learn to ask questions such as: What assumptions do models rely on?
 What data is it trained on?
 Who benefits from its deployment — and who may be harmed?
 Through these, you will develop a critical lens to understand the systems that are increasingly shaping our lives.

-The course will culminate with a capstone project, where you will take on the role of AI auditors, evaluating the deployment of an AI system in a real-world context.
-Working in teams, you will investigate a system’s data, model performance, and ethical trade-offs, culminating in a written audit report and final presentation.
-You will emerge as an informed and confident critic of AI: equipped with the mathematical insight to separate signal from noise, promise from exaggeration, and innovation from illusion.
+The course will culminate with a capstone project bringing together the technical and critical tools developed throughout the course.
+You will have the opportunity to either complete a final refinement and evaluation of their N-gram model with a statistical analysis of its assumptions and limitations, or conduct a rigorous audit of a real-world AI claim, assessing its evidence, biases, and validity through the principles learned in the course.
+You will emerge as a builder of models and an informed and confident critic of AI: equipped with the mathematical insight to separate signal from noise, promise from exaggeration, and innovation from illusion.
 This is the essential literacy for the next generation of scientists, technologists, policymakers, leaders, and engaged citizens.

 What’s more?
 Top students will also achieve an extended opportunity for a research project on citizen-facing AI deployments by the government, which contributes to policies around AI for education, agriculture, health, and manufacturing.